Folio Investing offers many advantages but the biggest is its easy “percentage-based” implementation of FFP’s recommended model portfolios.

 Follow these instructions to open your accounts at Folio:

-- Go to Folio Investing and review the basic plan pricing and other fees.
+- Review Folio's basic plan pricing and other fees.

 - Choose “open new account” in the upper-right corner.

 - When prompted for pricing, choose the “basic plan.”

 - Open any non-Roth IRA(s) as a “traditional IRA,” not a “Rollover IRA.”